dlminvestments/dlm-CoreDNS/plugin/traffic/HACKING.md

 }
 ~~~

+You'll need `ignore_health` because the test binary sets the health status to UNKNOWN and this would
+mean CoreDNS doesn't return any (useful) data.

 Start CoreDNS (`coredns -conf Corefile -dns.port=1053`), and see logging/debugging flow by; the
 test binary should also spew out a bunch of things.
 CoreDNS willl build up a list of cluster and
 endpoints.
 Next you can query it.
 Note none of the endpoints are HEALTHY so you'll mostly get NODATA